invoiceninja/invoiceninja.github.io/source/en/faq.md

 - Taxes can be setup for invoices and expenses
   - Invoice tax is tax you charge a client
   - Expense tax is tax you recorded that you paid on an expense to a vendor (Ex. purchased equipment and X % was spent on Y tax)
-- You'll first want to go to Settings>Tax Settings>New Tax Rate, and add your tax name and percentage.
+- You'll first want to go to _Settings>Tax Settings>New Tax Rate_, and add your tax name and percentage.
 - Then you select the way in which you wish to apply the tax rate to your invoices/expenses by default:
   - Invoice Tax Rates
   - If you do not select a tax rate to apply by default, you will have to select the tax rate manually when creating an invoice/expense.